Photon-axion mixing and ultra-high-energy cosmic rays from BL Lac type objects -- Shining light through the Universe: Abstract

 \section{Abstract}

-Photons may convert into axion like particles in the magnetic field of active galaxies, traverse the Universe and then convert back into photons in the magnetic field of the Milky Way.
+Photons may convert into axion like particles and back in the magnetic field of various astrophysical objects, including active galaxies, clusters of galaxies, intergalactic space and the Milky Way.
 This is a potential explanation for the candidate neutral ultra-high-energy ($E>10^{18}$~eV) particles from distant BL Lac type objects which have been observed by the High Resolution Fly's Eye experiment.
-We find that there is a correlation between the direction of these sources and the regions on the sky where the photon-axion mixing probability is highest.
-The probability of obtaining this correlation by chance is only 2.4\%.
+Axions of the same mass and coupling may explain also TeV photons detected from distant blazars.